 Nova Scotia Clean Energy Deep Canvassing Project

 In 2023, the Ecology Action Centre (EAC) launched the campaign "It's in Our Power" to build support for 100 per cent clean energy in Nova Scotia.
-As part of this campaign, the EAC is implementing a deep canvassing pilot project in the community of Stellarton.
-Inspired by the successful deep canvassing initiative conducted by Neighbours United in Trail, B.C., the EAC hopes to use this community engagement approach to garner support for Nova Scotia's transition to a 100 per cent clean electricity sector.
+As part of this campaign, the EAC implemented a deep canvassing pilot project in the community of Stellarton.
+This community engagement approach was inspired by the successful deep canvassing initiative conducted by Neighbours United in Trail, B.C., and was used by the EAC to garner support for Nova Scotia's transition to a 100 per cent clean electricity sector.

-The EAC's deep canvassing project began in early 2023 and will continue throughout the year.
+The EAC's deep canvassing project took place throughout 2023.
 After assembling an initial team of passionate volunteers, the project kicked off with skill-building workshops focused on storytelling, active listening and script development.
-Stellarton was selected as the canvassing location, and outreach efforts are underway to understand the primary concerns, issues and barriers people may have in the community regarding the clean energy transition.
-This “deep listening” outreach will help inform us on developing a meaningful, location-specific deep canvassing script.
+Outreach efforts took place in Stellarton to understand the primary concerns, issues and barriers people may have in the community regarding the clean energy transition.
+This “deep listening” outreach helped us on develop a meaningful, location-specific deep canvassing script which we then used to have meaningful conversations with 50 individuals.

 What is deep canvassing?